steerocea/Cellar/README.md

 # CGRA 252 Game Engine Programming

-## Your name
-## Assignment 1

 ## Title of the Game

+## Cellar

+## Roles
+🐻 Simon McCallum

+🐺 Wolf

+🐱 Cat

+🐶 Puppy

+🐰 Rabbit

+🦉 Owl

+# Video
 Link to video (onedrive/vimeo/youtube/googledrive other video service) showing the prototype/game ( approx. 4-9 mins )

+## Game Description

-# Game Description
+# Game Style and Similar Games
-A general description of the game and how it is played.
+What is the style of the game, what are similar games

-## Game Mechanic
+# Game Mechanic
 What is the main game mechanic

-## Coding Challenge
+# Challenge Technologies
-What was the hardest part of the game to get working in Unreal?
+A list of the challenging engine technology that will be learnt/used.

-## Interesting feature
+## Weighting
-What is the most interesting part of the game?

-# Reflection

-Reflection on learning.
-This is very important.
-You need to think about what you are learning and how it is making you better at using the engine.
+Design - Description (20-45)  :
+Design - Technical (15-35)    :
+Group Setup (20-40)           :
+Video (5-15)                  :